pachyderm/pachyderm/doc/concepts/index.rst

 end-to-end ML/AI pipelines while empowering users to develop their code in any language, framework, or tool of their choice.
-Pachyderm has been proven to be the ideal foundation for teams looking to use ML/AI to solve real-world problems in a reliable way.
-What makes Pachyderm such a natural choice for data science teams is that with just one click, a user can know exactly what data was used to train a model.
+Pachyderm has been proven to be the ideal foundation for teams looking to use ML and AI to solve real-world problems in a reliable way.

 The Pachyderm platform includes the following main components: